davidmstanleyjr/travel-app/README.md

 # travel-app

 I made this because I wanted more experience with the Google maps api.
 I wouldn't have been able to do this without the experience I gained the first time I worked with the Google maps api.
-This projects wasn't terribly difficult.
+This project wasn't terribly difficult.

 ## Environment Setup